chiselstrike/chiselstrike/README.md

 It allows you to declaratively specify compliance policies around who can access the data and under which circumstances.

 Your ChiselStrike files can go into their own repo, or even better, into a subdirectory of your existing frontend repo.
-You can code your presentation and data layer together, and turn any frontend framework into a full-stack (including the database layer!) framework in no time.
+You can code your presentation and data layer together, and turn any frontend framework into a full-stack (including the database layer!) framework in minutes.

 ## Contributing